 Ok, that all being said.
 I’ve modeled some scenarios (again, feel free to ask for the excel) and these are some concrete (probably wrong, but in the right ballpark) numbers:

 All of the below numbers assume a ‘safe’ withdrawal rate of 4% of the principal (the money saved).

-They also include €826,80 gross income from AOW (government handout to all people with a pension) and my own pension saved (estimated at €1754 gross).
-Both are taxed at about 40% (to make it net).
+They also include €826,80 gross income from AOW (government handout to all people with a pension – but I think it will go up with inflation) and my own pension saved (estimated at €1754 gross – (already in ‘future’ euro’s – so no inflation correction here).
 They are not included in the ‘before 70 y/o’ section.

 FIRE – Financial Independence Retire Early